Happy Friday! I have a quick and easy small chalkboard easel made out of cabinet doors. Make one for you, for the kids or both!

 Don’t you think this green is the perfect shade for My Repurposed Life?

 I have used Scrabble tile trays as chalk trays a lot over the years.
 Because these chalkboards are small, I cut one tray in half.
-I used 1/2 of the Scrabble tray on each side of the small chalkboard easel.
+Using ½ of the Scrabble tray on each side of the small chalkboard easel seemed like the best way to go.

 I secured the Scrabble tile trays with Gorilla Wood Glue.
 I used two small pieces of rope—secured with my Airstrike stapler to keep the easel from opening.